daelsepara/legendary-kingdoms/README.md

 ![Legendary Kingdoms](/src/images/legendary-kingdoms-logo.png)
-# Legendary Kingdoms 1 - The Valley of the Bones
+# Legendary Kingdoms

-An Implementation of Legendary Kingdoms 1 - The Valley of Bones done in C++ and SDL
+An Implementation of Legendary Kingdoms Gamebooks in C++ and SDL.
+Currently only Book 1 (The Valley of Bones) is implemented.

 # Planned Features